-Modular Programs: Although there is no drop/add period in modular programs, students who officially withdraw within the first five class days will be dropped, and all monies paid will be refunded.
+Modular Programs: After the three-day cancellation period, students in quarter-based programs who officially withdraw from the institution prior to the end of the institution's official drop/add period will be dropped from enrollment, and all monies paid will be refunded.

-All refunds will be made within 15 days of the date the institution is notified of the official withdrawal.
+All refunds will be made within 14 days of the date the institution is notified of the official withdrawal.